Take the first step towards vitality and healing and book your session today.

 Receiving Craniosacral work can help bring you back into balance with your body and well-being so you can live your life in a forward moving fashion.

 Fascia embeds every tissue in our body, down to the tiniest cell.
-It’s considered the “tissue of consciousness” and can store old forms of physical, mental and/or emotional trauma until it’s released.
+This tissue can store old forms of physical, mental and/or emotional trauma until it’s released.
 Since the fascia is a system that conducts its way throughout the whole body, a restriction in one area can affect the tissues in another; creating unhealthy holding patterns and overall decreased mobility in the physical and energetic bodies.
 Fascia, in it’s healthy state, can lend itself to uninhibited, expansive, efficient and liquid-like movement.

 When the fascia and surrounding connective tissue are tight, posture and range of motion become compromised and pain is a result.
 Without the use of oil, slow stretching techniques are used to lengthen and release these restrictions.
 The specific approach I study and work with is Myofascial Release (MFR), as created and taught by John F Barnes.